Stuycs-K/project03-final-09-kamrowskiv/DEVLOG.md

 At home:
 - Added remove when client disconnects
 - Wrote first part of invite that invites based on inputted string

+### 2025-01-14 - Continued editing handle_client

+In class:
+- Added invite code that removes clients from lobby, plays the game, then adds them back to the lobby